KumarRoshandot/NYC_TaxiTrip_Docker_Hadoop_Spark_CSV_Parquet/README.md

       -Cab_Data_Process.bash
       -This shell script will run Spark job and also output 2 files mentioned in step 3.
-      -This shell script required following parameters to run -> SPARK_MASTER_URL ( Spark cluster Master URL ,YARN) -> INPUTFILE LOCATION
+      -This shell script required following parameters to run -> INPUTFILE LOCATION (/tmp)
-                   -> OUTPUT LOCATION
+                   -> OUTPUT LOCATION (/tmp/output)

+7) I have attached Dockerfile to Built and run it (docker run -it image_test /bin/sh) --  It has JAVA ,PYTHON,  HADOOP and SPARK

-7)  Place .py and .bash file in the same location and then run the .bash shell script with required paramteres mentioned in step 6.
+8)  Copy .py and .bash  and input and lookup csv file in the same location (/tmp ) and also create a subfolder (/tmp/output ) Then run the .bash shell script with required paramteres mentioned in step 6.

-8)  The spark job will first Save the trip data to Parquet Files in OutPut Location in sub Directory 'Drive_parquet', and there will be separate subfolders for the 2 output files.
+9)  The spark job will first Save the trip data to Parquet Files in OutPut Location in sub Directory 'Drive_parquet'(/tmp/output/Drive_parquet), and there will be separate subfolders for the 2 output files.